Meet Sophie-Elizabeth Thompson

 Great, appreciate you sharing that with us.
 Before we ask you to share more of your insights, can you take a moment to introduce yourself and how you got to where you are today to our readers

 My artistic life really started at school where I learnt to work with clay.
 I remember seeing a book with some of Picassos ceramics works and feeling a sense of liberation as the shapes he was making were not conventional, and I remember thinking how wonderful it would be to be allowed to make those kind of ceramic pieces.
-After school I went to study at an Art Foundation Course in the Uk where we were given the opportunity to explore different materials and my path took me down more ceramic work.

 I studied ceramics and 3D design at Bath in the UK which I absolutely loved.